-- Annual Fee: $60 per family – resident of Frankfort: $50 park fee/$10 card fee.
+Annual Fee: $60 per family – Resident of Frankfort: $50 park fee/$10 card fee.

-- Annual Fee: $65 per family – non-resident: $55 park fee/$10 card fee.
+Annual Fee: $65 per family – Non-Resident: $55 park fee/$10 card fee.

 Important Dates and Details:

-2013 keys will be available for purchase starting Wednesday, January 2, 2013.
+2016 keys will be available for purchase starting Saturday, January 2, 2016.

-A 2013 registration packet needs to be completed along with your current shot records.
 Registration packets can be found on the link below or at the Park District office.